Procuret/procuret-dotnet/readme.md

 ### `struct ProspectivePayment`

-A `ProspectivePayment` represents the amount of money that a customer may pay, per payment period, should they use the Procuret Instalment Product o pay for their purchase.
+A `ProspectivePayment` represents the amount of money that a customer may pay, per payment period, should they use the Procuret Instalment Product to pay for their purchase.

 In other words, you can use `ProspectivePayment` to give customers a preview